 Domestic violence continues to shatter countless lives in Utah.
-Using information gathered from public sources, the Utah Domestic Violence Council (UDVC) identified 28 domestic violence related deaths in 2006.
+Using information gathered from public sources, the Utah Domestic Violence Coalition (UDVC) identified 28 domestic violence related deaths in 2006.
 Guns were used in 20 fatalities.
 Two fatalities resulted from stabbings and another from strangulation.
 One woman died 24 hours after being brutally struck by blunt force, strangled, and then held under water, allegedly by her husband.
 She was one of 14 victims who died at the hands of a cohabitant—a current or former intimate partner or a close family member—as were two mothers, each killed by a son.

 Other deaths included nine suicides related to domestic violence.
 In one high profile case, a man shot himself in front of a former girlfriend and witnessed by her neighbor, and the neighbor’s ten year old child.
 Another suicide occurred during a police standoff, following a reported abduction, when a man shot and killed himself, injuring his former girlfriend with the same shot.1